 If you or a family member has been in contact with an animal that could have rabies, seek medical attention immediately and contact your local health department.
-If you live in Adams, Arapahoe or Douglas Counties, call Tri-County Health Department at 303-220-9200.
+If you live in Adams or Arapahoe County, call Tri-County Health Department at 303-220-9200.

 - If your dog, cat, horse or livestock animal has been in contact with an animal that could have rabies, seek veterinary attention and contact your local health department: Animal Bite Reporting Form (PDF).